bstrebel/pimatic-alert/README.md

 when alert-switch is turned on then log "alert triggerd by
 $alert-trigger at $alert-time" and turn alert-switch off after 5 minutes
 ```
+An alert system is build from the following components:

+- Sensor Devices: Most probably something like HomeduinoRFPir or
+  HomeduinoRFContactSensor to trigger an alert.
+Or use dummy devices
+  like in the sample config.json from the repository.
+- AlertSystem: Main controller device to enable/disable the alert system
+- AlertSwitch: Main switch turned on by the sensor trigger devices.
+- Rules to do something when an alert is triggered

+The alert switch as well as some runtime variables are generated
+automatically in the background with the following IDs (where ALERT
+stands for the ID of the AlertSystem device):

+- ALERT-**switch**: the AlertSwitch device
+- ALERT-**state**: VariablesDevice to be used in the frontend

+- $ALERT-**trigger**: the device that triggerd the alert
+- $ALERT-**time**: the timestamp of the last update
+- $ALERT-**reject**: device that caused a rejection (see below)
+- $ALERT-**error**: some error descriptions

+In adition their are some optional properties which may be useful for
+your environment:

+- **remote**: and additional switch which is kept in sync with the system
+  switch.
+Can be used to enable/disable the alert system with via the
+  mobile frontend **and** an addition HomeduinoRFSwitch
+- **switches**: a list of additional switch devices that will be
+  automatically turned on when an alert is triggered (and turned off
+  when disabling the alarm system) without the need of additional rules.
+- **required**: sensors marked "required" are checked for a valid state if
+  you try to turn on the alarm system.
+The activation will be rejected
+  if, for example, a contact sensor is open.
+You have to close the
+  door/window first before activating the alert system ;-)

 Installation